 Your research team will be able to provide you with feedback and we will feature some studies on the QVH website.
-Some research is of national importance and will be published in medical and nursing journals – the team can tell you more.
+As research is of national importance it will be published in medical and nursing journals – the team can tell you more.

 Your personal data will be held anonymously.
 It will not be possible to identify individual patients in any publication.

-Is the research is well designed, ethical and safe?
+Is the research well designed, ethical and safe?

-The QVH Research and Development Department oversees and manages studies undertaken at the hospital.
-This is done in collaboration with the local Clinical Research Network.
+The QVH Research and Innovation Department oversees and manages studies undertaken at the hospital.
+This is done in collaboration with the National Institute of Health Research (NIHR) Local Clinical Research Network.
 It makes sure that all research is conducted to a high scientific and ethical standard and complies with good clinical practice guidelines.
-All our patient research has been approved by a Research Ethics Committee.
+All our patient research has been approved by a Research Ethics Committee and the Health Research Authority (HRA).
 It looks at the study from the patients’ point of view and ensures participants are not exposed to unnecessary risk or inconvenience.

-If you have any questions or concerns please contact the Research and Development Team.
-Tel: 01342 414516 Email: ClinicalResearch@qvh.nhs.uk
+If you have any questions or concerns please contact the Research and Innovation Team.
+Tel: 01342 414573 Email: firstname.lastname@example.org

 How we use your data